olizilla/oli.zilla.org.uk/src/content/posts/2026-05-21-digital-interop-in-the-nhs/index.md

 layout: ../../../layouts/2025.astro
 slug: 2026/05/21/digital-interop-in-the-nhs
 published: true
-tagline: "We need interop that is loosly coupled across a diverse ecosystem."
+tagline: "We need interop that is loosely coupled across a diverse ecosystem."
 emoji: "🗣️"
 ---